Dimethyl sulfide: Occurrence and production

 DMS originates primarily from DMSP, a major secondary metabolite in some marine algae.
 DMS is the most abundant biological sulfur compound emitted to the atmosphere.
 Emission occurs over the oceans by phytoplankton.
 DMS is also produced naturally by bacterial transformation of dimethyl sulfoxide (DMSO) waste that is disposed of into sewers, where it can cause environmental odor problems.

 DMS is oxidized in the marine atmosphere to various sulfur-containing compounds, such as sulfur dioxide, dimethyl sulfoxide (DMSO), dimethyl sulfone, methanesulfonic acid and sulfuric acid.
 Among these compounds, sulfuric acid has the potential to create new aerosols which act as cloud condensation nuclei.
 It usually results in the formation of sulfate particles in the troposphere.
 Through this interaction with cloud formation, the massive production of atmospheric DMS over the oceans may have a significant impact on the Earth's climate.
 The CLAW hypothesis suggests that in this manner DMS may play a role in planetary homeostasis.

 Marine phytoplankton also produce dimethyl sulfide, and DMS is also produced by bacterial cleavage of extracellular DMSP.
+Biologists W. D. Hamilton and Tim Lenton have proposed that this may be an adaptive trait, as the algae can use the resulting clouds to disperse themselves around the world.
 DMS has been characterized as the "smell of the sea", though it would be more accurate to say that DMS is a component of the smell of the sea, others being chemical derivatives of DMS, such as oxides, and yet others being algal pheromones such as dictyopterenes.

 Dimethyl sulfide, dimethyl disulfide, and dimethyl trisulfide have been found among the volatiles given off by the fly-attracting plant known as dead-horse arum (Helicodiceros muscivorus).
 Those compounds are components of an odor like rotting meat, which attracts various pollinators that feed on carrion, such as many species of flies.